 More Info About My Practice

-I have kept my fees down to be competitive, My standard fee is $80 per hour.
-In cases involving financial hardship, I can go as low as $50/hour.
-Couples counseling remains at $80/hour for 90 minute session.
+My standard fee is $100hr.
+I use a sliding scale minimum at $80hour.
+Couples counseling is $120 for 90 minute session.
 It has been my experience that 60 minutes is not sufficient time for a couple's session.
 I do not take insurance, although I am happy to send letter to your insurance company stating that you have done session with me.

 Important Factors for Choosing a Therapist